Agenda

 1030 – 1200 hours |

 Plenary session III – Together for Tomorrow: Uniting for Climate Action Venue - Silver Oak Hall "Mata Bhumi Putroham Prithivyah" - “The Earth is My Mother, and I am Her Son" - serves as a strong reminder of our common responsibility to protect our Mother Earth.
 Achieving sustainability is not the responsibility of a single entity but a collaborative effort across various sectors, including governments, corporates, academic institutions, civil society, and communities.
 Each group of stakeholders has a unique role in driving progress toward a more sustainable future.
 The dichotomy between adaptation and mitigation, which arguably creates uncertainty at the implementation level, is shaped by the role of the actors involved.
 In this context, the role played, and impact made by stakeholders from various strata of the society and diverse sectors is critical in accelerating climate action within the built environment.
 The session intends to understand the defined role, responsibilities and interests of stakeholders in accelerating climate action.
 It will address the next steps required to strengthen multi-stakeholder collaboration, for scaling up sustainable initiatives.
-Thematic Address – Smt.
-Laya Madduri, IAS, Secretary to the Government of Assam, Finance Department and Science Technology & Climate Change Department Chair - Mr. R. R. Rashmi, Distinguished Fellow & Programme Director, TERI and Former Chief Secretary, State Government of Manipur Panellists:
+Chair - Mr Manjeev Singh Puri, Distinguished Fellow, Earth Science and Climate Change, The Energy and Resources Institute (TERI) Panellists:

 |